Huertz/interview/big-o/big-o.md

 - Less memory-intensive?
 - More readable?

-# The problem with time
+# The problem with time complexity

 - Different machines will record different times
 - The same machine will record different times
 - For fast algorithms, speed measurements may not be precise enough

-# Big O
+# Space Complexity

-- Big O Notation is a way to formalize fuzzy counting
+- Most primitives(booleans, numbers, underdined, null) are constant space
+- String require O(n) space(where n is the string length)
+- Reference types are generally O(n), where n is the length(for arrays) or the numbers of keys(for objects)

 # Big O Cheat Sheet: